 Not found in the Japan stores, Seiro Mushi is a style from Yanagawa, Fukuoka.
 The slab of unagi is first charcoal grilled, then steamed in a bamboo steamer together with kinshi egg (shredded egg crepe garnish) and rice mixed with moreish sweet sauce for five minutes before serving.

 The indulgent Mamushi Donburi on the other hand is served with Japanese yam, mentaiko, kinshi eggs and onsen egg.
 Stir everything in and it’s a treat for the palate.
 Just a heads up that the yam is an acquired taste and adds a sticky starchy consistency to this flavourful option.

 Take a seat at wallet-friendly prices.
 Wind down with a glass of Sapporo beer, highball or sake while munching on unagi bone crackers (deep-fried eel bones).
 Other dishes available at Unagiya Ichinoji include the light, delicate unagi chawanmushi, as well as unagi sushi roll, unagi omelette, unagi salad and unagi simmered boiled liver.
-So far, the restaurant has no plans to take reservations.
+Call +6567321970 to make a reservation.